(Keynote/Workshop Day - Thursday, April 17, 2014)

 Presenter: Ted Small, Esquire, Isaacson & Raymond, Lewiston, ME

-This session will provide attendees with an understanding of the law(s) of indoor air quality and how use of contracts and insurance can help you manage your liability.
-More details pending.
+This session will provide attendees with an understanding of the law(s) of indoor air quality and how use of contracts and insurance can help you manage risks associated with indoor air quality.

 Mythbusters of IAQ: Ducted Residential Ventilation Installations in Existing Homes